RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci_part1/step2.md

 **Write down the IP Address and you can proceed to scenario: https://www.katacoda.com/redexpertalliance/courses/oci-course/oci-compute-nginx**

 Up to this point you have configured a Kubernetes cluster on top of Oracle Cloud Infrastructure.
-Is a kubernetes cluster with 03 nodes.
-Those nodes are OCI compute instances that were created automatically with the quick creation wizard.
+Is a kubernetes cluster with 3 nodes.
+Those nodes are OCI compute instances that were created automatically by the quick creation wizard.
-The Kubernetes API Server is serving in the IP address that you've checked in the ~/kube/config file and listening on port 6443.
+The Kubernetes API Server is serving at the IP address that you've checked in the ~/kube/config file and listening on port 6443.

+## OCI Cloud Shell
+The OCI Cloud Shell us a browser based command line interface that is available in the OCI Console.
+The Cloud Shell environment is configured for accessing OCI resources.
+It provides many tools - including the OCI CLI, Terraform, Fn CLI and also kubectl.
+The OKE Cluster instance that you have created can be accessed using kubectl in the Cloud Shell.
+Copy and paste the contents of the ~/kube/config file to a kubeconfig file in the Cloud Shell environment and run *kubectl* with the environment variable KUBECONFIG referring to this file.